Florence Wallace Pomeroy, Viscountess Harberton

+Life

 She was born at Malone House in Belfast, the daughter of wealthy landowner William Wallace Legge (died 1868), a JP and DL for County Antrim, and his wife, Eleanor Wilkie Forster.
 She married James Spencer Pomeroy (1836–1912) on 2 April 1861, and in 1862 she became Viscountess Harberton when he became the 6th Viscount Harberton.
-They had four children, Aline Florence, Hilda Evelyn, Ernest Arthur George (1867-1944, 7th Viscount), and Ralph Legge (1869-1956, 8th Viscount).
+They had four children, Aline Florence, Hilda Evelyn, Ernest Arthur George (1867–1944, 7th Viscount), and Ralph Legge (1869–1956, 8th Viscount).

 Pomeroy became involved in the campaign for dress reform in 1880, after the death of her daughter Aline.
 In 1883 she became President of the Rational Dress Society (which she possibly co-founded in 1881), which described the attributes of "perfect" dress as:

 In 1893, The Guardian mentioned her "Short Skirts League" whose members would wear skirts of at least 5 in above the ground when out walking.
 In 1898, she founded the Rational Dress League.

 She was a keen cyclist, and one of her most celebrated moments was when the landlady of the Hautboy Inn at Ockham, Surrey, refused to serve her because she was wearing her "rational dress" of baggy knickerbockers instead of a skirt.
-Pomeroy sued the landlady, but lost the case because she had been offered service in an alternative room, albeit one occupied by three men.
+Pomeroy sued the landlady, but lost the case because she had been offered service in an alternative room, albeit one occupied by several men.
 The Cycling UK (formerly the Cycle Touring Club (CTC), which removed its badge of approval from the Hautboy at the time) says that "the case hit the national headlines, made CTC a lot of friends, led to more women's cycling groups, and was a milestone on the road to female emancipation".

+In October 1899 she hosted the first attempt to set up a Ladies Automobile Club, at her London home.
+There was not sufficient support at that time and a club of that name was not successfully established until 1903.